Hero Background

 Features:

-• Framework Support: Use Appium, Espresso or XCUITest to automate mobile app testing across various development and QA environments.
+• Framework Support: Run Appium, Espresso, or XCUITest for mobile app testing across dev, staging, and CI environments.

-• Biometric Checks: Verify fingerprint and face authentication flows to ensure secure, reliable user sign-in and prevent failures caused by device-specific biometric implementations.
+• Biometric Checks: Test fingerprint and face authentication flows to catch device-specific implementation gaps.

-• UI Inspector: Inspect elements, view hierarchies and component properties in real time so you can debug layout issues and verify interactions with accuracy.
+• UI Inspector: Inspect elements and view hierarchies in real time to debug layout and interaction bugs.

-• Private Device Cloud: Use dedicated devices with stronger isolation, better security controls and consistent availability for teams needing protected, compliant testing environments.
+• Private Device Cloud: Use isolated devices with stronger security controls and consistent availability for compliance-sensitive testing.

 Conclusion